You arrive on the scene: Check the scene for safety

 If the infant is lying on his stomach, turn him over onto his back.
 Put your ear close to the baby's trach.
 Look, listen and feel for breathing.
 With 2 fingers feel for a pulse on the inside of the baby's upper arm.
 At the same time look for signs of life and for breathing for 10 seconds.

 a.
 Suction the trach tube.
 If the trach has an inner cannula, remove it and suction the length of the trach tube.

 b.
 Change the trach if it is plugged or dislodged.

 c.
 Give 2 breaths to the trach, using a resuscitation bag.

 b.
-Recheck for signs of life every 2 minutes or every 24 breathes.
+Recheck for signs of life every 2 minutes or 40 breathes.

 b.
-With elbows locked and straight, compress the chest 2 inches in depth 30 times.
-Give 2 breaths, using the resuscitation bag.
-Continue with 30 compressions/2 breaths, 30 compressions/2 breaths, etc.
+Compress the chest 1 1/2 inches in depth 30 times.
+Give 2 breathes using the resuscitation bag (continue with 30 compressions/2 breathes, 30 compressions/2 breathes, etc.).

-Continue CPR until you see signs of life, another rescuer takes over for you or help arrives.
+Continue CPR until another rescuer takes over, you see signs of life or help arrives.
 If you witness a sudden collapse, call 911.
-No pulse, no breathing, begin CPR.
+No pulse, no breathing begin CPR.